 From fuelling our growth to helping prevent disease, food — and what we choose to eat — has a big impact on our lives.

-  Our Food, Nutrition and Dietetics programmes are delivered by leading academics who’ll help you develop the knowledge and skills you’ll need for a career in this increasingly influential and important field.
+Our Department of Nutritional Sciences is home to a vibrant research community and leading academics who’ll help you develop the knowledge and skills you’ll need for a career in this increasingly important field.

 Our diets affect us in countless different ways, from health and wellbeing to productivity and lifestyle.

 Researchers in our Department of Nutrition and Metabolism are key members of multidisciplinary international collaborations investigating cardiovascular health, diabetes, obesity, osteoporosis, non-alcoholic fatty liver disease, sleep and environmental health.

 They have made important breakthroughs in a number of key genetic and environmental disease factors, and in socio-cultural factors affecting human health.
 It’s no wonder that postgraduate researchers from this discipline have won our Research Student of the Year award twice in the past three years.

 Food security is a major concern for all countries.
 More than one billion people suffer from malnutrition, so it’s essential that no food goes to waste.